OFAC Turkey Sanctions lists

 One of the key events that provoked sanctions was Turkey’s decision in 2017 to purchase S-400 surface-to-air missile systems from Russia.
 The first deliveries began in 2019, which caused a mixed reaction from Western allies.

-In December 2020, the U.S. administration imposed sanctions against Turkey’s Defense Industry Directorate (SSB) and several of its executives under the Countering America’s Adversaries Through Sanctions Act — CAATSA.
-Later, depending on the development of events, the sanctions lists were reviewed and supplemented.
+In December 2020, the U.S. administration imposed two sanctions lists against Turkey’s Defense Industry Directorate (SSB) and several of its executives under the Countering America’s Adversaries Through Sanctions Act — CAATSA.
+Later, depending on the development of events, the sanctions lists were reviewed last updated, and supplemented.

 In addition to the purchase of the S-400, serious disagreements arose over a number of foreign policy issues, including Turkey’s role in regional conflicts (Syria, Libya, Eastern Mediterranean).